vincent-pranata/mentoring-webapp/README.md

 # Mentoring Web-App
 This project is a web based app where students can register their courses and update the details. <br>
-Students will also be able to register as a mentor if they are elidgable or as a mentee if they require <r>
+Students will also be able to register as a mentor if they are elidgable or as a mentee if they require <br>
 help.
 This project was created by using the template provided by the teaching team.<br><br>

 In this project, functions as follow are implemented,